 Willamette University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
 Our goal is to create learning environments that are usable, equitable, inclusive and welcoming.
 If there are aspects of the instruction or design of this course that result in barriers to your inclusion or accurate assessment or achievement, please notify the instructor as soon as possible.
 Students with disabilities are also encouraged to contact the Accessible Education Services office in Matthews 103 at 503-370-6737 or email@example.com to discuss a range of options to removing barriers in the course, including accommodations.

 Universal Design for Learning

-There are many examples of Universal Design for Learning being used successfully in the classroom available online.
-New methods, techniques and resources are created everyday.
-This resource from the University of Washington's DO-IT Center shows how Universal Design for Learning is being practiced on campuses nationwide.
+Many examples of Universal Design that are being used successfully in the classroom are available online.
+New methods, techniques, and resources are created every day.
+Dr. Sheryl Burgstahler, founder of the University of Washington's DO-IT Center, edited a free online book, Universal Design in Higher Education: Promising Practices, which provides examples of how Universal Design is currently practiced on campuses nationwide.

 Handy cheat sheets for creating accessible content in various forms and programs.

 E-book sites: Project Gutenberg (which also links to sites with e-books in other languages), Bartleby (which includes fiction, non-fiction, verse and reference books), Bibliomania or LibriVox which has free public domain audiobooks.

 TechMatrix: A resource search engine which can be customized by content as well as by learning disability.